ily123/blizzard_api/README.md

     client_secret = client_secret_string
     ```
     In the repo, there is template file for this - ```config/_blizzard_api_acess.ini```.
 You can paste the strings in there (don't forget to remove the leading underscore after you save).
 * Using these, the code will generate an API access token every time before a data retrieval session.
-The API access token resets every 24 hours (so we simply regeneate before every session), but the client information is static.

 **4. Test data retrieval**
 * At this point you should be able to get data from Blizzard.
 To test, run